darshkaushik/SWAP-test/README.md

-# SWAP-test - An illustrative guide to implement quantum SWAP test using Qiskit.
+# SWAP-test - An illustrative guide to implement quantum SWAP test using Qiskit

 #### The Swap test is a simple quantum circuit which, given two states, allows to compute how much do they differ from each other.